An introduction to a general records theory both for dependent data and high dimensions: revisited 2

 \subsection{Partially ordered spaces}

-The definition of records times and records values does not change.
-But the events based on them will not as simple as \textsl{less} or \texttt{greater}, since the non comparability will count.\\
+The definition of record times and record values does not change.
+But the events based on them will not be as simple as \textsl{less} or \texttt{greater}, since the non comparability will count.\\

 New proofs will not be done again.
 The results are adapted following the following principles.
 In a totally ordered space, on $(U(n)=k \ and \ U(n+1)=k+\ell)$, $\ell\geq 1$, we have